EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: EgoNight Dataset Benchmarks

 ~ \textbf{Overview \& Design Principles.} EgoNight is built to systematically evaluate MLLMs under challenging nighttime conditions, which are critical for developing robust intelligent assistants.
 The collection of video sources follows four principles: \ding{172} \textit{Reflect real-world challenges}, such as walking on dimly lit streets or navigating indoors during power outages; \ding{173} Involve \textit{natural camera movements} and preferably capture \textit{actions and interactions} with the environment to evaluate both static perception and dynamic understanding; \ding{174} Ensure \textit{diversity of scenarios, illumination, and task difficulties}, spanning indoor, outdoor, office, and grocery settings, lighting from streetlights, flashlights, headlights, and candles, and task levels from easy (relatively clear), through medium (partially visible), to hard (barely visible). \ding{175} Enable rigorous analysis through \textit{day–night paired videos}, where scenes, trajectories, and actions remain consistent across conditions so that differences can be attributed solely to illumination.
 To meet these requirements, EgoNight integrates three complementary video sources, as illustrated in the upper part of Fig.~\ref{fig:main_pipeline} and detailed below.

-\textbf{EgoNight-Synthetic.} To achieve perfectly aligned day–night video pairs, we came up with the idea of leveraging the simulation environment.
-Simulation provides fully controlled environments, allowing us to precisely control scene layout, camera trajectory, and light sources, such that daytime and nighttime counterparts achieve pixel-level and frame-level correspondence, with illumination being the only varying factor.
-Specifically, we first employ Infinigen \cite{infinigen2023infinite} as the data engine to generate diverse 3D indoor assets.
-Human annotators then refine the scenes by correcting errors and removing inappropriate objects before virtually exploring the apartment at an average human walking speed of 1.2 m/s.
-The resulting camera trajectory is recorded and later replayed for both daytime and nighttime rendering.
-Finally, we use Blender \cite{iraci2013blender} to render the daytime videos, and adjust the lighting conditions to produce the corresponding nighttime versions.
+\textbf{EgoNight-Synthetic.} To obtain perfectly aligned day–night video pairs, we used a simulation environment where every element can be precisely controlled, including the scene layout, camera path, and lighting.
+This ensures that the day and night videos match exactly at the pixel and frame level, with lighting being the only difference.
+We first employ Infinigen \cite{infinigen2023infinite} to generate diverse indoor 3D scenes.
+Human annotators cleaned and refined these scenes, then simulated walking through the space at a normal speed (1.2 m/s), recording the camera trajectory.
+We replayed the same trajectory under different lighting conditions.
+Daytime videos were rendered using Blender \cite{iraci2013blender}, and we adjusted the lighting to create the corresponding nighttime versions.

 In total, EgoNight-Synthetic contains 50 pairs of egocentric videos, covering more than 100 environment assets.
 These include indoor scenes such as kitchens, bathrooms, and living rooms, populated with over 50 diverse object categories (e.g., windows, tables, beds, chairs, lamps, bookshelves, plates).
 We design multiple illumination setups, ranging from uniformly lit rooms to sparsely localized lighting, and incorporate three difficulty levels with a different range of motion blur, sensor noise, and illumination level.
 Besides RGB frames, Blender also allows us to generate ground-truth depth and normals (see Appendix Sec.~\ref{sec:more_construction}), making EgoNight-Synthetic richer and more versatile.